 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 5 / 12

 E1.
 Is there freedom of assembly?
 1 / 4

 Freedom of assembly is frequently restricted during times of unrest.
 Requests for permits for public gatherings submitted by the separatist All Parties Hurriyat Conference (APHC) are often denied.
 Separatist leaders are frequently arrested prior to planned demonstrations.
 Curfews were repeatedly imposed in parts of the state in 2018 in response to unrest and militant violence.

 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights– and governance-related work?
 2 / 4

 Although local and national civil rights groups are permitted to operate, they are sometimes harassed by security forces.
 The separatist APHC is technically allowed to function, but its leaders are frequently subjected to short-term detention.

 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 2 / 4

-Although workers have the right to form unions and engage in collective bargaining under Indian law, protection of union rights in Kashmir are inconsistently enforced.
+Although workers have the right to form unions and engage in collective bargaining under Indian law, union rights are inconsistently upheld.